-In this section, we will go over the details as to how Daenerys is the bride of fire wedded to the flames, and how her and Bran’s arc are the most parallel to each other.
+In this section, we will go over the details as to how Daenerys is the bride of fire wedded to the flames, and how her and Bran’s arc are the most parallel to each other, in addition to Daenerys being a necromancer, and mind controller (religiously and with her binding to her shadow-Drogon).

 “War.
 On either side of us and not a league away.
 That’s slaughter, Penny.
 That’s men stumbling through the mud with their entrails hanging out.
 That’s severed limbs and broken bones and pools of blood.
 You know how the worms come out after a hard rain?
 I hear they do the same after a big battle if enough blood soaks into the ground.
 That’s the Stranger coming, Penny.
 The Black Goat, the Pale Child, Him of Many Faces, call him what you will.
 That’s death.”

-GRRM has developed archetypes of a Daenerys-type in various stories.
-Many of these archetypes also spurred details for secondary characters like Selyse, Melisandre, Andals/Faith of the Seven, and Euron, for example, but they are mainly Daenerys in character and her different plot arcs.
+GRRM has developed archetypes of a Daenerys-type in various previous stories.
+Many of these archetypes also spurred details for secondary characters like Selyse, Melisandre, Andals+Faith of the Seven = fire people, and Euron, for example, but they are mainly Daenerys in character and her different plot arcs.
 The recommended story re-reads that work in conjunction with the ASOAIF story are (but not limited to):

 Only Kinds Are Afraid of the Dark in Saagael.